OlofHarrysson/neural-nets-school/lab1/answers.md

 MSE   0.483174244314
 CorrCoeff   0.773358744271

-To check overfitting - compare the train error with the val error.
-Val error is much larger in overfitting.
-Also compare the actual value for error on validation depending on hidden nodes.
-Since some random is introduced, a low corr will also increase train
+If the validation error is much larger than the training error the model is probably overtrained.
+Since the method is not deterministic, the correlation coefficient affects the result.
+A high coefficient can mask an overtrained network.

+It's also useful to see if the valitation error converges in a graph.

+With these points in mind - when the hidden nodes = 7 is when the network starts to overtrain.

 8.
 n=10, lambd=0